Billing Logic¶

 Application Performance Trace¶

-- Daily Span data count within the workspace.
+- Daily Span data volume statistics within the workspace.

 Note: In Guance's new billing adjustment, the larger value between "quantity/10" and trace_id

-count will be used as the daily billing data.
+quantity will be taken as the billing data for the day.

 Billing Item Statistics